awguzman/Sleeper-Dynasty-Assistant/README.md

 This is a living project with many planned features including:

 - **League View**: A "bird's-eye view" tab that displays all team rosters in the league side-by-side with strength analysis.
-- **Touchdown Regression**: Use historical data to predict touchdown regression candidacy in the following season.
 - **In-house Projections** Use historical data to produce custom scoring projections.
+XGBoost based?